 Any prohibited goods and restricted goods arriving without a valid permit is a breach of Schedule 3 of the Customs Act.

-Even though ignorance is no excuse under the law, Customs would prefer to have knowledgeable clients who are acquiescent with the above.
+Even though ignorance is no excuse under the law, Customs would prefer to have known clients who are acquiescent with the above.

-Below are a list of the more common items that are prohibited:
+Below is a list of the more common items that are prohibited:

 - Counterfeit coins

 - Pistols in the form of stylographic pens or pencils

 - Any goods bearing the Coat of Arms of Dominica